VilteBaltra/depression-polymethylation-score/README.md

 # Depression Polymethylation Score

 This repository contains scripts for the derivation of depression polymethylation scores using BioMM.
-This project is a collaboration between COMMITMENT and the EarlyCause consortium.

 Data:
 - ALSPAC children (phenotypic and genome-wide DNAm data)